onlyphantom/tacticaldataprep/README.md

 3. **Diagnostic questions** are sanity checks.
 They asks: "does the state of data conform to my expectations and statistical reality?"
 4. **Exploratory questions** are concerned with pattern discovery.
 They asks: "how can the information in the data be applied?"
 5. Incorporate **prior knowledge** and **domain knowledge** in your data preparation tasks
-6. Semantically equivalence != Logical equivalence
+6. Syntactic equivalence != Logical equivalence

 All example code are provided in R and Python, but only basic familiarity in both language is assumed.